AlibabaCloudDocs/hologram/intl.en-US/Data Access/Real-time data writing/Realtime Compute/Blink exclusive/Subscribe to Hologres binlogs (Beta).md

 -   Limits

     You cannot enable binary logging by modifying the table properties of an existing table.
-You must create another table.
+To enable binary logging for a table, you must enable the feature when you create the table.

     Blink-based Realtime Compute does not support Hologres binlogs that contain data of the TIMESTAMP type.
 When you create a table in Hologres, specify the TIMESTAMPTZ data type for related fields.